Therapy for Panic Attacks and Panic Disorder

 Panic attacks are much more treatable than most people think.
 Panic Control Treatment, a form of cognitive behavioral therapy specifically designed for panic attacks, has been shown to be superior to medications in reducing or eliminating panic attacks.
 We use it because it is the very best option for treating panic attacks, having the most scientific support of any treatment available.

 Agoraphobia is closely related to panic attacks.
-If you believe that you have Agoraphobia, you can read about it here.
+You can read more about Agoraphobia here.